Upper-atmospheric lightning: Observations

 On November 10, 2012, the Chinese Science Bulletin reported a gigantic jet event observed over a thunderstorm in mainland China on August 12, 2010.
 "GJ event that was clearly recorded in eastern China (storm center located at 35.6°N,119.8°E, near the Huanghai Sea)".

-On February 2, 2014, the Oro Verde Observatory of Argentina reported ten or more gigantic jet events observed over a thunderstorm in Entre Ríos south.
-The storm center was located at 33°S, 60°W, near the city of Rosario.

 On August 13, 2016, photographer Phebe Pan caught a clear wide-angle photo of a gigantic jet on a wide-angle lens while shooting Perseid meteors atop Shi Keng Kong peak in Guangdong province and Li Hualong captured the same jet from a more distant location in Jiahe, Hunan, China.

 On March 28, 2017, photographer Jeff Miles captured four gigantic jets over Australia.

 On July 24, 2017, the Gemini Cloudcam at the Mauna Kea Observatory in Hawaii captured several gigantic jets as well as ionosphere-height gravity waves during one thunderstorm.

 On October 16, 2019, pilot Chris Holmes captured a high-resolution video of a gigantic jet from 35,000 ft above the Gulf of Mexico near the Yucatán Peninsula.
 From 35 mi, Holmes's video shows a blue streamer reach up from the top of a thunderstorm to the ionosphere, becoming red at the top.
 Only then does a brilliant white lightning leader crawl slowly from the top of the cloud, reaching about 10% of the height of the gigantic jet before fading.

 On September 20, 2021, at 10:41 pm (02:41 UTC) facing NE from Cabo Rojo, Puerto Rico, photographer Frankie Lucena recorded a video of a gigantic jet plasma event which occurred over a thunderstorm in the area.

-On 15 February 2024, photographer JJ Rao (Nature by JJ) captured a gigantic jet in high-resolution slow-motion video from Derby, in the Kimberley Region of Western Australia.
+On February 15, 2024, photographer JJ Rao captured a gigantic jet in high-resolution slow-motion video from Derby, in the Kimberley Region of Western Australia.

+On July 3, 2025, astronaut Nichole Ayers aboard the International Space Station photographed a gigantic jet near the Texas-Mexico border (photo above).